 OPNsense Download Page

-The Vault has been tested with version 18.7 of OPNsense and it is one of the latest version, so be sure to download the latest available version.
+As of this writing, the Vault has been tested with version 19.1 of OPNsense.
+Unless advised to the contrary, we recommend downloading the latest available version.
 Your download should begin immediately and when it is completed you should have a compressed IMG file (an example file name is: OPNsense-18.7-OpenSSL-vga-amd64.img.bz2) downloaded that is ~300MB in size.

-Now that the compressed image file has been downloaded, you will need to use a program like “7-zip” to decompress the file.
+Now that the compressed image file has been downloaded, you will need to use a program like “7-zip” (Windows – link) or built in tools like bz2 (MacOS Command Line – link) to decompress the file.
 The resulting file should look the same, except that the file name will now end in “.img” instead of “.img.bz2”.

 Burn the installation image to a USB drive